Vietnam.vn - Nền tảng quảng bá Việt Nam

 Home appliances are chosen by customers because of their affordable prices.

 At the MM Mega Market system, the "Professional Customer 2024" festival is being implemented with the policy of "buy more, get cheaper".
-This unit applies discounts of up to 12% for large orders and early orders during the Lunar New Year.
+This unit applies discounts of up to 12% for large orders and early orders on the occasion of Lunar New Year.
 Mr. Regis Delesque, Operations Director of MM Mega Market, shared: "The end of the year is a bustling shopping time.
-We strengthen the preferential price strategy to anticipate consumer trends and accompany Vietnamese businesses to maintain a stable source of goods".
-To ensure the source of goods to meet consumer demand at the end of the year and during Tet, the Department of Industry and Trade of Ho Chi Minh City has also directed districts, towns and Thu Duc City to closely monitor market developments and prices of goods.
-The Management Board of Traditional Markets is required to strengthen inspection, management of prices, product quality and price listing.
+We strengthen our preferential price strategy to anticipate consumer trends and accompany Vietnamese businesses to maintain a stable source of goods".
+To ensure the source of goods to meet consumer demand at the end of the year and during Tet, the Department of Industry and Trade of Ho Chi Minh City has also directed districts, towns and Thu Duc City to closely monitor market developments and commodity prices.
+The Management Board of Traditional Markets is required to strengthen inspection and management of prices, product quality and price listing.
 At the same time, people are advised to avoid consuming products of unknown origin or of poor quality.
 Source: https://baotintuc.vn/thi-truong-tien-te/tp-ho-chi-minh-doanh-nghiep-day-manh-giam-gia-kich-cau-suc-mua-dip-cuoi-nam-20241126133952149.htm

 Comment (0)